brianzou03/PruSustainableInvestment/README.md

 ```

-### How our DB was assembled
+### How our Comprehensive DB was assembled
 We used Python scripting to scrape stock values, then established ratings based on a calculations of the (total emissions / market cap) of each company.
-This results in an accurate metric of carbon emissions where lower values mean less carbon footprint and higher values means higher carbon emissions.
-Ranges between 0-0.7 are deemed "Good CE impact", 0.7-1.0 as "Okay CE impact", and 1.0+ as "Bad CE impact".
+This results in an accurate metric of carbon emissions where lower values mean less carbon footprint and higher values means higher carbon footprint.
+Ranges between 0-0.7 are deemed "Good carbon emissions range", 0.7-1.0 as "Okay carbon emissions range", and 1.0+ as "Bad carbon emissions range".

 ### Future Expansion
 In the future we hope to achieve the following:
 1. Use Prudential's data to display Prudential's investments in the SERV table
-2. Upgrade the search model to include LLM, using the model to generate explanations for company ratings
+2. Upgrade the search feature to include an LLM, using the model to generate explanations for company ratings
-3. Deploy a Prudential rendition of site with CI/CD pipelines for testing and deployment
+3. Deploy a Prudential rendition of the application with CI/CD pipelines for testing and deployment
 4. Analyze fluctuations in Prudential's environmental impact through reports and analytics